kiddkevin00/top-times/backend-core/README.md

 # TopTimes Backend Core

-A RESTful JSON API backend with MongoDB and Postgres database.
+A RESTful JSON API backend server with MongoDB or/and Postgres persistence layer.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+The following instructions will get you a copy of the application up and running on your local machine.

 ### Prerequisites

-- Node.js (v8.9.4)
+- Node.js (v10.16.0)
-- npm (>= v5.6.0)
+- npm (>= v6.9.0)
-- Database: MongoDB, Postgres
+- Database: MongoDB or/and Postgres
 	- [Suggested MongoDB installation](https://docs.mongodb.com/manual/installation/)
 	- [Suggested Postgres installation](https://postgresapp.com/)